MAIF/otoroshi/manual.next/src/main/paradox/how-to-s/secure-app-with-keycloak.md

 * `Client Protocol`: `openid-connect`
 * `Root URL`: `http://otoroshi.oto.tools:8080/`

-End by create the client with the `Save` button.
+Validate the creation of the client by clicking on the **Save** button.

 The next step is to change the `Access Type` used by default.
 Jump to the `Access Type` field and select `confidential`.
 The confidential configuration force the client application to send at Keycloak a client ID and a client Secret.
 Scroll to the bottom of the page and save the configuration.